JamesBear/my_python_lib/README.md

 * If you have problem running them by ./SCRIPT_NAME, try python SCRIPT_NAME.
 Most likely you don't have permission to execute the file, try 'chmod u+x SCRIPT_NAME'.
-Otherwise you don't have the corresponding sh program on the path given at first line of the script, like '#!/usr/bin/python'.
+Otherwise you don't have the corresponding interpreter on the path given at first line of the script, like '#!/usr/bin/python'.

 ### Who do I talk to? ###